triplea-game/triplea/docs/development/supply-network.md

 - the source territory itself is supplied
 - a road does not need to match normal movement adjacency
 - enemy, neutral, or missing relationship control blocks traversal
-- capturing a road node or source changes reachability immediately
+- capturing a road node or source changes current reachability immediately
 - road and source iteration is sorted by territory name for deterministic save, replay, and AI behavior

 Only land units require road supply.
 Aircraft, naval units, and transported land units in water territories are not blocked by this system.